 The principal dentist had the capacity and skills to deliver high-quality, sustainable care.

-They also had the experience, capacity and skills to deliver the practice strategy and address risks to it.
+The principal dentist had the experience, capacity and skills to deliver the practice strategy and address risks to it.

 They were knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them.

-The principal dentist and the practice manager were visible and approachable.
+Leaders at all levels were visible and approachable.
 They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership.